-- 5.4.1 States, law enforcement agencies, and manufacturers should be transparent about the guidance surrounding the use of less-lethal weapons and related equipment and the policies on, and criteria for, their lawful use. - 5.4.2 The results of data collection on the use and impact of less-lethal weapons should be made publically available on a regular basis.
-Anonymity may be preserved where necessary and appropriate.
-Where there are legitimate limitations on the detail included in transparency measures, such limitations should not be used as a justification to suppress publication of aggregate data.
+- 5.4.2 The results of data collection on the use and impact of less-lethal weapons should be made publicly available on a regular basis.
+Anonymity of law enforcement officials and/or victims may be preserved where necessary and appropriate.
+Where legitimate limitations are imposed on the detail included in transparency measures, such limitations should not be used as a justification to suppress publication of aggregate data. - 5.4.3 Relevant data and information should also be shared within law enforcement communities, including at regional and international levels.